Government Employee Fair Treatment Act of 2019: Implementation

 After being signed into law, the Act went into force immediately, applying to the shutdown that began in December 2018, as well as all future shutdowns.
 On January 23, 2019, the Office of Personnel Management, which oversees US federal human resources policy, issued Compensation Policy Memorandum 2019-04, a memorandum to federal agencies containing details for implementation of the Government Employee Fair Treatment Act.

-Related legislation
+Employees vs. contractors

 In discussing the Act's passage, many commenters noted that it provides relief only to government employees.
 The many contract workers—especially low-wage, hourly workers—facing financial hardship during a shutdown have traditionally never been awarded compensation for lost wages.
 Past efforts by Delegate Eleanor Holmes Norton during the 2013 and January 2018 federal shutdowns to pass retroactive pay legislation have not succeeded.
 In 2019, Norton introduced legislation in the House again which would affect federal contractors, and a similar bill was introduced by Senate Democrats.
 In contrast to the Government Employee Fair Treatment Act, these efforts have not received widespread Republican support or presidential approval, and have not advanced in Congress.